vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-last-step-rss-reader.md

 # Implementation

-For obtaining articles by RSS link we need to prepare a related statement first.
+To retrieve articles by RSS link we need to prepare a related statement first.
 Change `AppVerticle#prepareNecessaryQueries` in this way:

 ```java
 private Future<Void> prepareNecessaryQueries() {